Cowra

 How does the suburb of Cowra's income rank nationally?

-AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Cowra is lower than average on a national basis, with the median assessed at $45,757 while the average income stands at $53,932.
+AreaSearch's latest postcode level ATO data for FY-23 reveals that income in the suburb of Cowra is below the national average, with the median assessed at $45,757 while the average income stands at $53,932.
 This contrasts to Rest of NSW's figures of a median income of $52,390 and an average income of $65,215.
 Based on Wage Price Index growth of 8.86% since FY-23, current estimates would be approximately $49,811 (median) and $58,710 (average) as of September 2025.

 What is the disposable income in the suburb of Cowra?